 Another big reason to post today: the Nerd Rapture is coming tomorrow and there's no telling whether I'll even exist on Wednesday.
 I speak of StarCraft II, the long-awaited sequel to the world-altering original from 1998.
 If you weren't paying attention in '98 (or if you are female), it was just the biggest thing.
 The nerdiest kids in school played and discussed it endlessly.
 The coolest kids in school played and discussed it with the nerdiest kids, but kept it away from any girls.
 Remember this, ladies: the difference between a "cool" guy and an "uncool" guy is that the cool guy is lying to you.
 He is lying because you want to be lied to.
 The point is, that game rocked the foundations of an entire young generation and StarCraft II promises to do the same.
 An astonishing number of People You Know will pick up the game and, at least for a month or so, allow it to consume them.
 Blizzard releases have a broad cultural pull that few gaming events achieve.
 Seeing as they haven't released a typical game since 2002's WarCraft 3, our culture's been able to ignore them.
+Aside: World of WarCraft was a huge success and has inspired more misleading newspaper stories than any piece of software not abbreviated "GTA," but most people don't play MMORPGs.
+They view these games like military-grade psychotropic drugs out of a William Gibson novel: products that will reduce you to gibbering street-corner lunacy with such immediacy that their use cannot be contemplated.
+And while they're making your fingernails fall out, they demand a monthly fee!
+Never mind that MMOs offer more entertainment per dollar than any other product available, including cable TV and pot.

 Anyway, Starcraft is a big deal.
 I'm curious as to whether a game for PCs only (by which I mean Personal Computers--the game is available, in admirable Blizzard fashion, for both Mac and Windows machines) can really be successful in the modern marketplace.
 I'm sure it will be, but let's be real: games are sold for consoles these days.
 Most studios would recoil at the notion of a PC-only title, though strategy games are something of a different breed.
 It is hard to micro your Speedlings on your Xbox 360 whilst pounding beers.
 It is even harder to type "GG" at the end of a game while your bros are slapping your ass pink in congratulations.
 Much as Blizzard would love to make console games (and much as Activision CEO Bobby Kotick would gladly murder his own children for said games, then proudly announce to interviewers that he'd murdered said children because shame is for losers), when the development cycle for your product is longer than the life cycle of the console your options are limited.
 Diablo 3 will be released in 2020 for Windows Miasma, Ultra-Mac and the PlayStation 3.